 Staff members who are not re-appointed shall be notified in writing no later than 30 days prior to the end of the employment period.

 The general statues of North Carolina do not provide for tenure for faculty members of community colleges and technical colleges.
 Neither the North Carolina Community College System nor Catawba Valley Community College recognizes tenure.

 Employees are expected to give written notice of their resignation from CVCC employment within a reasonable period before their termination date.
 This notice should be given sufficiently in advance so that CVCC will have adequate time to find a qualified replacement for the vacated position.

 Catawba Valley Community College shall have the right to discipline (including demotion) or summarily discharge an employee.
 No employee may be dismissed, reduced in compensation, or otherwise deprived of any job-related advantages because of the exercise of constitutionally protected rights, including the exercise of academic freedom, for political reasons or because of personal malice, arbitrary or capricious action of supervisors,

 An "exit interview" shall be given each employee demoted or dismissed.

 Any of the following may result in demotion, dismissal, or other disciplinary action for cause:

-Except for emergency situations, employees who are disciplined/dismissed for unsatisfactory performance of duties and personal conduct, should receive at least two warnings: First, an oral warning with a follow-up letter from the supervisor to the employee documenting the deficiencies in performance which were discussed and the improvement required.
-Second, a formal written warning which will serve notice upon the employee that a continuation of the deficiencies in performance may result in disciplinary action or dismissal.
+Except for emergency situations, or as set forth below in “Exception”, employees who are disciplined/dismissed for unsatisfactory performance of duties and personal conduct generally should receive at least two prior warnings: First, an oral warning with a follow-up letter from the supervisor to the employee documenting the deficiencies in performance which were discussed and the improvement required.
+Second, a formal written warning which will serve notice upon the employee that a continuation of the deficiencies in performance may result in further disciplinary action or dismissal.